 Prior to joining JCU in February 2013, Nikki was in a contract recruiting position at the Cleveland Clinic.
 Earlier in her career she served as the Manager of Recruiting and Human Resources at Energizer Battery Company in St. Louis, Missouri and as a recruiter for an industrial motor company.
 Nikki has a Master of Art’s degree in Organizational Management from The George Washington University in Washington, DC and a Bachelor of Art’s degree in Psychology and East Asian Studies from Bucknell University in Lewisburg, Pennsylvania.

-Danielle has been with the Career Center since 2009.
+Danielle has been with the Center for Career Services since 2009.
 She earned a Bachelor of Music Education at Ithaca College.
 Danielle enjoys singing as a member of the Cleveland Orchestra Chorus, The Heights Christian Church Chancel Choir and Church Band in Shaker Heights, Ohio.

 Krysta Kurzynski received her undergraduate degree in Psychology from DePaul University, and her Master’s degree in clinical counseling from John Carroll University.
 She also has a certificate in Veterans Behavioral Health from the Center for Deployment Psychology.
 Her professional specialty is in working with military veterans as they transition from the military to academia, and from academia to their chosen career.